ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 However, there lacks a generalized and scriptable framework for running SS simulations.
-Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation with the third version of SS, SS3.
+Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with the third version of SS, SS3.
 `ss3sim` requires only minor modifications to an existing SS3 model along with a set of plain-text control files describing